This Woman Tried To Find A Wedding Date On Twitter & It Ended In The Most Unexpected Way

 Llia Apostolou is a woman who withstood all the odds.
-Not only did she find a wedding date in 15 minutes — on Twitter, no less, a medium on which we can barely find coherent thoughts sometimes — but he later became her husband.
+Not only did she find a wedding date in 15 minutes — on Twitter, no less, a medium on which we can barely find coherent thoughts sometimes — he later became her husband.
+See?
+You can find love in a hopeless place.

 Are you a man?
 Can I borrow you for a wedding next weekend?
 Bonus points if you can source a baby that I can pretend is mine too.— Llia Apostolou (@Llia) July 6, 2014

-It didn't take very long for a guy named Phil Gibson to respond to Apostolou.
+It didn't take very long for Phil Gibson to respond to Apostolou.

-Rarely does an internet meet-cute like this actually end in love.
+Rarely does an internet meet-cute like this actually end in love — much less, meeting in person.
 But reader, she married him.

 Almost exactly three years later, I can say...
 Reader, I married him. ? https://t.co/4Gldzbbsw2— Llia Apostolou (@Llia) July 5, 2017